-(CNN) -- Oscar-winning filmmaker Roman Polanski has been arrested in Switzerland on a decades-old arrest warrant stemming from a sex charge in California, Swiss police said Sunday.
+(CNN) -- Filmmaker Roman Polanski has been arrested on an arrest warrant stemming from a decades-old sex charge, Swiss police said Sunday.

 Roman Polanski attends a film premiere in Paris, France, in June 2009.

-Polanski, 76, was taken into custody trying to enter Switzerland on Saturday, Zurich police said.
-A spokesman for the Swiss Justice Ministry said Polanski was arrested upon arrival at the airport.
+He was taken into custody trying to enter Switzerland on Saturday, Zurich police said.

-He has lived in France for decades to avoid being arrested if he enters the United States and declined to appear in person to collect his Academy Award for Best Director for "The Pianist" in 2003.
+Polanski, 76, has lived in France for decades to avoid being arrested if he enters the U.S. He declined to collect his Academy Award for Best Director in person when he won it for "The Pianist" in 2003.

 The Swiss Justice Ministry said Polanski was put "in provisional detention."
 But whether he can be extradited to the United States "can be established only after the extradition process judicially has been finalised," a ministry spokesman said in an e-mail.